 The premise of Words Story is that you are a man falsely accused of murder.
 Despite your innocence, you are given a life sentence and sent to prison.
 There doesn’t seem to be much hope of overturning the conviction.
 That’s when you get the devious idea to escape by tunneling out of the prison.

 One day at a time, you dig through the wall in your cell, eventually creating a tunnel that leads underground.
 You get a little further each day.
 The only problem is that you need to keep the prison guards from figuring out what you’re doing.
 This means you often need to distract and bribe them to prevent them from discovering your escape plan.

 Released in 2018, Words Story was developed by the mobile game company 89 Trillion.
 Over the years, they have released numerous popular mobile games.
 These include the likes of Word Link, Art of War and Hello Stars.

 Playing the Game and Living the Tale

 Words Story’s gameplay is simple and systematic.
 But, that doesn’t mean it’s lacking in challenge and entertainment value!
-The core gameplay gradually becomes more involved and tests your anagram-solving abilities.
+The core gameplay gradually becomes more involved and tests your ability to solve anagrams.